Methicillin-resistant Staphylococcus aureus (MRSA)

 Exams and Tests

-The only way to know for sure if you have a MRSA or staph infection is to see a provider.
+The only way to know for sure if you have a MRSA or staph infection is to see your provider and be tested.

 A cotton swab is used to collect a sample from an open skin rash or skin sore.
 Or, a sample of blood, urine, sputum, or pus from an abscess may be collected.
 The sample is sent to a lab to test for identification of which bacteria are present, including staph.
 If staph is found, it will be tested to see which antibiotics are and are not effective against it.
 This process helps tell if MRSA is present and which antibiotics can be used to treat the infection.